How to Lay Lawn Turf

 Preparing The Ground

-Firstly you will need to dig over the site either by hand or use a Rotivator to break up the soil and any big lumps.
+Firstly you will need to dig over the site either by hand or use a Rotavator to break up the soil and any big lumps.
 If the soil is in a very bad condition or you need to significantly raise the level you may need to add some topsoil.
 It’s important for turf to be laid on an even surface, so consolidate the soil.
 You can do this by using a light roll or alternatively by walking up and down heavily on the heel of your shoe, then again from side to side, covering the entire area.

 Use a wide rake to produce a fine surface tilth to the soil.
 Check that the surface is even across the whole site, with no bumps or hollows.
 Use a plank of wood to check this.
-To encourage strong lawn growth you can sprinkle a base fertiliser evenly on the soil.
-Choose a slow-release organic feed or a fertiliser.
-Rake lightly into the soil.

 Turf won’t root into dry, hard soil, so water the entire garden if the weather is dry.
 A fine nozzle attached to the hose makes this easier.